Thorsen311/Portfolio-by-A.-Thorsen/README.md

 # Portfolio-by-A.-Thorsen
-This is my portfolio including all my mechanical engineering projects
+This is my portfolio, including many of my mechanical engineering projects